bazelbuild/bazel/site/docs/skylark/macros.md

 )
 ```

-Here, we are loading the `file_generator` symbol from a `.bzl` file located in the
+Here, we are loading the `file_generator` symbol from a `.bzl` file located
-`//path` package.
-By putting macro function definitions in a separate `.bzl` file,
+in the `//path` package.
+By putting macro function definitions in a separate
-we can keep our BUILD files clean and declarative,  The `.bzl` file can be loaded
+`.bzl` file, we can keep our BUILD files clean and declarative, The `.bzl`
-from any package in the workspace, as long as `visibility` conditions are met.
+file can be loaded from any package in the workspace.

-> Tip: To make a `.bzl` file visible from a package, add [`exports_files(["<filename>.bzl"])`](../be/functions.html#exports_files) into the `BUILD` file in the same directory as the `.bzl` file.

-Finally, in `path/generator.bzl`, let's write the definition of the macro to encapsulate and
+Finally, in `path/generator.bzl`, let's write the definition of the macro to
-parameterize our original genrule definition:
+encapsulate and parameterize our original genrule definition:

 ```python
 def file_generator(name, arg, visibility=None):